ethgas-developer/ethgas-preconf-commit-boost-module/README.md

 * For `cb_signer` and `cb_pbs`, you can either use the official image from Commit Boost team or run [this script](https://github.com/Commit-Boost/commit-boost-client/blob/main/scripts/build_local_images.sh) to build it locally

 ## Start the Signer module
-* Create an empty `.cb.env` file and run `docker-compose -f docker-compose.yml up cb_gen_jwt` to generate new jwt for the signer module
 * Run `docker-compose -f docker-compose.yml up cb_signer`

 ## Start the ETHGas Commit module